Transfer Money

 • Call your bank to make sure they aren’t blocking the transaction

-• Make sure the address and name attached to your bank account and the WU or other money remit service account are the same (they can be fussy about middle names)
+• Make sure the address and name attached to your bank account and the WU account are the same (they can be fussy about middle names)

 • Try to make the transaction on a different device